jacobarriola/OCdevDaygulpbower/README.md

 **Note: if you run into errors when using Terminal, you may have to use the sudo command to install Bower or Gulp.js.
 For instance, `sudo npm install -g bower`**

 ## Dependencies
-### Bower
-**Install Foundation using Bower.** We use Bower as our front end package manager.
-To get started, run `bower install` and all of the packages will be brought into the `.assets/components` directory.
-We overrode the default `bower_components` directory in `.bowerrc`; all Bower files are sent to `./assets/components`.

 ### Gulp
 The theme dependencies are listed in our `package.json` file.
 If you run `npm install`, all of the plugin dependencies will be installed into `node_modules`.

 Using the `gulpfile.js` file, gulp will handle Sass compiling, vendor-prefixing, CSS minification and browser reloading.
 It will automate a lot of tedious tasks for us.
 Magic!

-**Important:**  you’ll need to change both the proxy string from `'heisenberg.dev/'` to your local URL and the container string from `'heisenberg'` to your project name.
+**Important:**  you’ll need to change the proxy string from `'ocdevday.dev/'` to your local URL.

-Once you’ve adjusted the two strings, from Terminal or Command Prompt run `gulp`.
+Once you’ve adjusted the string, from Terminal or Command Prompt run `gulp`.
 Gulp will watch your Sass files and will compile when a change is made.
 Also, <a href="http://www.browsersync.io/docs/gulp/" title="BrowserSync documentation">BrowserSync</a> will run and inject new CSS after compilation and will reload the browser when your PHP files change.

 **CSS Minification** – gulp will compile a minified and non-minified CSS file for you.
 The theme will enqueue the non-minified CSS file if `WP_DEBUG` is set to true in the `wp-config.php` file.
 It’s generally a good practice to do so anyway when developing themes.